 - Copy link

 They weren’t expected to stay long, but two decades later they are still there.
-In 2008 they finished as high as second, they made it as far as the Champions League semi-finals in 2006, and are currently playing European football for the fifth consecutiuve season.
+In 2008 they finished as high as second, making it as far as the Champions League semi-finals in 2006, and this year are in the group stage for the fourth time.

 Not bad for a city of just 50,000 people!